MaterializeInc/materialize/doc/user/content/sql/create-source/avro-kafka.md

 ---

 {{% create-source/intro %}}
 This document details how to connect Materialize to an Avro-formatted Kafka topic.
+You can also use these instructions to connect to Kafka-compatible [Redpanda](/third-party/redpanda/) topics.
 {{% /create-source/intro %}}

 ## Syntax